Supporting safer conception

 Safer Conception Intervention for Partners (SCIP)

+Couples in which one partner has HIV face a difficult dilemma when thinking about having children.
 Drs.
-Renee Heffron (University of Washington), Nelly Mugo (Kenya Medical Research Institute, KEMRI), and Kenneth Ngure (KEMRI) are using mSurvey to revolutionize clinician-patient communication within health research in Thika and Kisumu, Kenya.
+Renee Heffron (University of Washington), Nelly Mugo (Kenya Medical Research Institute, KEMRI), and Kenneth Ngure (KEMRI) are using mSurvey to revolutionize how clinicians communicate with patients to ensure an HIV-free pregnancy.

 The study is funded through the NIH Fogarty International Center